dhis2/dashboard-app/README.md

 ### Other useful things to know

+#### eslint/prettier

 The dashboards-app uses **eslint** for code correctness checking, and **prettier** for formatting, and the build will fail if any of the checks fail.
 To make life easier, we suggest that you add the eslint and prettier plugins to your editor.
 But if you prefer, you can run the following before pushing your code:

 ```
 yarn lint
 yarn prettify
 ```

+#### d2/d2-ui

+The dashboards-app uses the d2 library for communicating with the DHIS2 api.
+And as much as possible, we use d2-ui components, rather than using material-ui directly.
+Make sure to upgrade these dependencies regularly, and contribute to them.

 ### Deploy